fredrikgk123/bilsim/README.md

 #### Game Systems
 - Collision detection with obstacles, trees and border that stops the car
-- Powerup manager with nitrous pickups that respawn
+- Powerup manager with nitrous pickups
 - Respawn system that resets the car to the spawn point and respawns powerups
 - Multiple camera angles (follow, interior)